-- When the young child has experienced different times of the day, these are then fitted together to establish continuity of the day. - If the baby is responding to the situation with smiles and eagerness to be held, then the baby is ready for the parent/carer to spend short periods of time away in another part of the building.
-If signs of distress are still apparent then the separation will be approached more slowly, starting with the parent/carer staying in the room, but taking a 'back seat', while the key person spends time with the baby. - When the parent/carer leaves, they always say goodbye and say they are coming back.
-Parents/carers should never slip away without the baby noticing; this leads to greater distress. - Gradually, time out of the room is extended from 10 to 20 minutes, and then 30 minutes. - When baby can comfortably cope with 30 minutes, the key person and parent/carer plan the next stage. - Parents/carers can be asked to bring in a recently worn tee shirt or scarf that smells of them.
+If the baby is responding to the situation with smiles and eagerness to be held, then the baby is ready for the parent to spend short periods of time away in another part of the

+- When the parent leaves, they always say goodbye and say they are coming back.
+Parents should never slip away without the baby noticing; this leads to greater distress. - Gradually, time out of the room is extended from 10 to 20 minutes, and then 30 minutes. - When baby can comfortably cope with 30 minutes, the key person and parent plan the next stage. - Parents can be asked to bring in a recently worn tee shirt or scarf that smells of them.
 Babies will often settle if they can smell the familiar smell of the parent.
-Some parents/carers may agree to send in a recording of a song that they sing to get their baby to sleep, especially if it is in their home language.
+Some parents may agree to send in a recording of a song that they sing to get their baby to sleep, especially if it is in their home language.